Montimage/Kafka_Script/Readme.md

-This script takes three arguments as input:
+This script takes four arguments as input:

 ~~~
           1. Ip of KafkaBus